 - the Document Guide provides you with a list of all required documents and examples of key documents and how to use them in mitigating risks.

 The tools above give you the most information.
 Below is a summary of our five recommended actions to mitigate the risks associated with timber sourced from Cameroon that are not third-party certified.

 Source Certified Materials

-NEPCon believes that third party certification (for example FSC and PEFC certification) can provide strong assurances of the legality of the products they cover.
+NEPCon believes that third-party certification (for example FSC and PEFC certification) can provide strong assurances of the legality of the products they cover.
 Companies seeking to mitigate the risks of sourcing illegal timber should seek to purchase third party certified materials wherever possible.

-While the European Timber Regulation does not include an automatic “green lane” for certified products, it does recognise the value of certification as a tool for risk assessment and mitigation.
-The European Commission says that companies “may rate credibly certified products as having negligible risk of being illegal, i.e. suitable for placing on the market with no further risk mitigation measures, provided that the rest of the information gathered and the replies to the risk assessment questions do not contradict such a conclusion.”
+While the European Timber Regulation does not include an automatic “green lane” for certified products, it does recognize the value of certification as a tool for risk assessment and mitigation.
+The European Commission says that companies “may rate credibly certified products as having the negligible risk of being illegal, i.e. suitable for placing on the market with no further risk mitigation measures, provided that the rest of the information gathered and the replies to the risk assessment questions do not contradict such a conclusion.”

 For more information on using certified materials in your due diligence, including how to assess whether a certification system meets EUTR requirements, see the page on Certification and Due Diligence.